-In real life, you may call this personal shopping.
+In real life, this is called personal shopping.
 In eCommerce, we call this personalisation.

-Personalisation is becoming increasingly important to online retailers seeking to, not only engage shoppers, but to increase sales, boost their conversion rate, drive repeat purchases and encourage customer loyalty.
+Personalisation is becoming increasingly important to online retailers seeking to not only engage shoppers but to increase sales, boost conversion rates, drive repeat purchases and encourage customer loyalty.

 No two consumers are the same – why offer both of them the same thing?

 Research has found 80% of consumers are more likely to make a purchase when brands offer personalised experiences.